g-farrow/boto3_batch_utils/advanced-usage/logging.md

 logging.getLogger("boto3-batch-utils").setLevel("WARNING")
 ```

-If more complex interaction wit the logger is required, refer to the
+If more complex interaction with the logger is required, refer to the
 [Python Logging documentation](https://docs.python.org/3.7/library/logging.html)